kg583/Kilogram/README.md

 ### Predicates

 * Presence in each biome can be checked
+* Presence in each dimension can be checked
 * Presence in a number of biome categories can be checked
 * Presence in each locateable structure can be checked